 After a day of relaxation and exploration in Perth and Fremantle, in late afternoon you’ll be transferred by bus from our hotel to the cruise terminal, where you’ll board the Pacific Explorer and get settled in your cabin.
 Embarkation is at 9 p.m.

 Tuesday-Wednesday, April 18-19 — At Sea

-Our ship heads northward from Freemantle toward the path of totality, and we spend two days at sea getting there.
-Take advantage of this time to hear expert presentations by Greg Bryant, our resident astronomy expert, who’ll explain what to expect before, during, and after totality.
+Our ship heads northward from Fremantle toward the path of totality, and we spend two days at sea getting there.
+Take advantage of this time to get to know Greg Bryant, our resident astronomy expert, who’ll explain what to expect before, during, and after totality.

 Of course, this is leisure time too!
 The ship offers a wide range of entertainment and diversions, from water slides to lawn bowling.
 You’ll find no shortage of things to do (or places to eat/drink) in an attractive, comfortable setting.
 As we near the town of Exmouth at the northwesternmost tip of Australia, we pass along the Ningaloo Coast and its protected reef and marine park — so keep an eye out for whale sharks!

 Thursday, April 20 — Total Eclipse at Sea!

 Today the captain will position the ship to provide the best views of totality.
 As the map below shows, this portion of the eclipse track offers an excellent probability (statistically speaking) for clear skies.
 But in the unlikely event that clouds should happen to loom nearby, our captain will maneuver the ship in search of a clearing.